Harajuku, Tokyo – 38 Things To Do + Photos 2025

 Harajuku is Tokyo’s hip shopping neighbourhood home to Takeshita Street, many malls plus cool as a Cat Street.

-Chock full of cute kawaii stores, thrift shops and assorted animal cafes, Harajuku is also a great place to arrive hungry – colourful cotton candy, choice crepes and cheap traditional eateries are all part of the mix.
+Chock full of cute kawaii stores, thrift shops and modern shopping malls, Harajuku is also a great place to arrive hungry – colourful cotton candy, choice crepes and cheap traditional eateries are all part of the mix.

 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-You can escape the Harajuku hustle in several tranquil temples and shrines nearby, or explore Yoyogi Park, one of Tokyo’s most gorgeous green spaces.
+You can escape the Harajuku hustle in several tranquil temples and shrines nearby, or explore Yoyogi Park, one of Tokyo’s top parks.

 How to get to Harajuku / public transport in Tokyo